Angelina Jolie Split Reportedly Changes Brad Pitt, As Revealed By Romances With Three Stunning Women

 Who Is Brad Pitt Dating?

-Trying to keep track of whom Brad Pitt is dating right now requires a score card, however.
+Trying to keep track of whom Brad Pitt is dating right now requires a scorecard, however.
 The magazine reported that Brad is “smitten” with a British actress.
 Only 21-years-old, Ella Purnell portrayed young Angelina in 2014’s Maleficent.
 Pitt also cast her in his upcoming Starz series, Sweetbitter.

 An insider told the magazine that the young British beauty is extremely flattered by the attention that Brad is giving her.
 Ella reportedly has confided in her pals that Brad has always been her top “celebrity crush.”